Anton6896/Kiril/README.md

 [GitHub](https://github.com/Anton6896/Kiril)

-* Create service by `api/create_new` data must be positive in format
+* Create service by `api/create_new` data must be positive in format (if obj found by date , will be agregated)

 ```
 {